Olivier-Boudeville/us-main/doc/universal-server-technical-manual-english.rst

 Current Stable Version & Download
 ---------------------------------

-As mentioned, the single, the single mandatory prerequisite of the `Universal Server <https://github.com/Olivier-Boudeville/Universal Server>`_ is `US-Common <http://us-common.esperide.org/>`_, which relies on `Ceylan-Traces <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_, which implies in turn `Ceylan-WOOPER <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_, then `Ceylan-Myriad <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_ and `Erlang <http://erlang.org>`_, version 22.1 or more recent [#]_.
+As mentioned, the single, the single mandatory prerequisite of the `Universal Server <https://github.com/Olivier-Boudeville/Universal Server>`_ is `US-Common <http://us-common.esperide.org/>`_, which relies on `Ceylan-Traces <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_, which implies in turn `Ceylan-WOOPER <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_, then `Ceylan-Myriad <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_ and `Erlang <http://erlang.org>`_.

-.. [#] Note that, in the Ceylan-Myriad repository, we have a script to streamline the installation of Erlang, see `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_; use ``install-erlang.sh --help`` for guidance.
+We prefer using GNU/Linux, sticking to the latest stable release of Erlang (refer to the corresponding `Myriad prerequisite section <http://myriad.esperide.org#prerequisites>`_  for more precise guidelines), and building the Universal Server from sources, thanks to GNU ``make``.

-We recommend securing Erlang thanks to a manual installation, and, for all Erlang-related software, to rely on rebar3.
+We recommend, for all Erlang-related software, to rely on rebar3.

 One wanting to be able to operate on the source code of these dependencies may define appropriate symbolic links in a ``_checkouts`` directory created at the root of ``us-main``, these links pointing to relevant GIT clones.